ai-forever/digital_peter_aij2020/README.md

 A detailed description of the problem (with an immersion in the problem) can be found in [```desc/detailed_description_of_the_task_en.pdf```](https://github.com/sberbank-ai/digital_peter_aij2020/blob/master/desc/detailed_description_of_the_task_en.pdf)

-Train dataset can be downloaded [here](https://storage.yandexcloud.net/datasouls-ods/materials/46b7bb85/datasets.zip).
+**OLD** train dataset can be downloaded [here](https://storage.yandexcloud.net/datasouls-ods/materials/46b7bb85/datasets.zip).
 This dataset was prepared jointly with a working group consisting of researchers from the Saint Petersburg Institute of History (N.P.Lihachov mansion) of Russian Academy of Sciences - specialists in the history of the Petrine era, as well as paleography and archeography.
 Federal Archival Agency of Russia and Russian State Archive of Ancient Acts were of great help by providing digital copies of autographs.

 There are 2 folders inside: `images` and `words`.
 The `images` folder contains jpg files with cut lines from Peter the Great's documents, and the `words` folder contains txt files (transcribed versions of jpg files).
 Mapping is performed by name.